Telecommunications in Canada: Radio

 As of 2016, there were over 1,100 radio stations and audio services broadcasting in Canada.
 Of these, 711 are private commercial radio stations.
 These commercial stations account for over three quarters of radio stations in Canada.
 The remainder of the radio stations are a mix of public broadcasters, such as CBC Radio, as well as campus, community, and Aboriginal stations.

 Television

 As of 2018, 762 TV services were broadcasting in Canada.
 This includes both conventional television stations and discretionary services.

 Cable and satellite television services are available throughout Canada.
-The largest cable providers are Bell Canada, Rogers Cable, Shaw Cable, Vidéotron, Telus and Cogeco, while the two licensed satellite providers are Bell Satellite TV and Shaw Direct.
+The largest cable providers are Bell Canada, Rogers Cable, Vidéotron, Telus and Cogeco, while the two licensed satellite providers are Bell Satellite TV and Shaw Direct.

 Internet

-Bell, Rogers, Telus, and Shaw are among the bigger ISPs in Canada.
+Bell, Rogers, and Telus are among the bigger ISPs in Canada.
 Depending on your location, Bell and Rogers would be the big internet service providers in Eastern provinces, while Shaw and Telus are the main players competing in western provinces.